MY PHILOSOPHY OF THERAPY

-My orientation to therapy can best be described as contextual, creative critical, and connectional.
+My orientation to therapy can best be described as Connectional, Contextual, Cultural and Creative.
 I like to look at the "big picture" without ignoring critical details and see how seemingly unrelated facts, stories and theories can connect together in creative, meaningful ways.
 I see therapy as a collaborative art-form rooted in contextual behavioral science.

-In psychotherapy, there are those who believe that "relationships" are key to the therapeutic process.
-I agree.
-I believe that we are part of an interconnected web of relationships.
-And so our sessions become a microcosm of this interconnected world in which we all live.
-Through the therapist and client relationship, you can test out your thoughts and express your emotions and receive support and valuable feedback which you can take back into the world.
+We have a need to connect with one another.
+Each of us are a part of an interconnected web of relationships.
+I see our sessions as a microcosm of this interconnected world in which we all live.
+Through our therapeutic relationship, you can learn how to navigate your complex and challenging relationships that arise in everyday life.
+I see our therapeutic relationship as an opportunity to test out your thoughts and express your emotions and receive support and valuable feedback which you can take back into your social life.

 The beauty of ACT is that it is based on rigorous scientific studies while being wonderfully flexible and holistic.
 It uses elements of Eastern philosophy to promote acceptance and mindful awareness along with Western behavioral change strategies.
 All this to promote psychological flexibility.
 As a Korean American therapist, I have always lived in an "in-between" space between the American way of life versus the Korean way, often choosing and discarding elements of both worlds.
 So in doing psychotherapy, I find it natural to combine the best elements of both "Eastern" and "Western" psychological resources to assist you in finding your path.